drydart/model_viewer.dart/README.md

   <!-- Other stuff -->

-  <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js" defer></script>
+  <script type="module" src="./assets/packages/model_viewer_plus/assets/model-viewer.min.js" defer></script>
 </head>
 ```

-The [official site](https://modelviewer.dev) uses unpkg.
+`./assets/packages/model_viewer_plus/assets/model-viewer.min.js` will use the default js file which is included in this package's asset.
+The [official site](https://modelviewer.dev) uses unpkg, by using `https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js`, you are using the latest version of `<model-viewier>`.
 You may replace the
 value of `src` attribute with another CDN mirror's URL.
-Or if you are willing
-to use the default js file which is included in this package's asset, you may
-replace the value  with `./assets/packages/model_viewer_plus/assets/model-viewer.min.js`.
+But please notice that our model-viewer-plus maybe not able to keep up with the `<model-viewier>`'s latest version.

 ## Features